 US Fed official calls for increase to bank capital requirements

-Washington (AFP) – A senior Federal Reserve official has proposed raising capital requirements for large US banks as part of a "comprehensive" series of measures to tighten banking regulation and supervision.
+Washington (AFP) – A senior Federal Reserve official has proposed raising capital requirements for large and mid-sized US banks as part of a "comprehensive" series of measures to tighten banking regulation and supervision.

 "Our recent experience shows that even banks of this size can cause stress that spreads to other institutions and threatens financial stability," he said.

-The proposals are equivalent to "requiring the largest banks hold an additional two percentage points of capital," he continued.
+Barr added that his proposals would be equivalent to "requiring the largest banks hold an additional two percentage points of capital," or $2 in additional money set aside for every $100 the bank has in assets.

 Capital requirements are the financial buffers banks must hold to guard against potential losses.

-"By strengthening capital standards, we are ensuring that businesses have credit to grow and hire workers, and deal with the ups and downs in the economy," Barr added.
+"By strengthening capital standards, we are ensuring that businesses have credit to grow and hire workers, and deal with the ups and downs in the economy," Barr said.

-Other proposals he put forward include introducing a long-term debt requirement for all large banks.
+Other proposals announced Monday include plans to introduce a long-term debt requirement for all large banks, and mandating lenders to account for unrealized losses and gains.

 "Long-term debt improves the ability of a bank to be resolved upon failure because the long-term debt can be converted to equity and used to absorb losses," he said.